-As the Articles of Incorporation stipulate a term of office of one year, the term of office of the following eleven Directors shall expire at the close of this Ordinary General Meeting of Shareholders: Nobuo Yamaguchi, Shiro Hiruta, Ichiro Itoh, Kunio Kohga, Katsuhiko Sato, Kiyoshi Tsujita, Kageyasu Akashi, Koji Fujiwara, Yuji Mizuno, Yuzo Seto, and Yukiharu Kodama.
+The term of office of the following nine Directors shall expire at the close of this Ordinary General Meeting of Shareholders: Messrs.
+Ichiro Itoh, Taketsugu Fujiwara, Tsutomu Inada, Koji Fujiwara, Yuji Mizuno, Masanori Mizunaga, Yuzo Seto, Yukiharu Kodama, and Morio Ikeda.
+The term of office of another Director, Mr. Nobuo Yamaguchi, ended with his decease on September 14, 2010.

-The Board of Directors recommends that the following ten candidates be elected Director:
+The Board of Directors recommends that the following ten candidates be elected Director.

-Candidates Mr. Yuzo Seto, Mr. Yukiharu Kodama, and Mr. Morio Ikeda meet the requirements for Outside Director as stipulated in relevant law and regulation.
+Candidates Messrs.
+Yukiharu Kodama, Morio Ikeda, and Norio Ichino meet the requirements for Outside Director as stipulated in relevant law and regulation.